 Sex is just the mode of abuse.
 The choice of victim is about getting away with it.

 So how do we not lose track of this?
 How can we address the issue of rape on university campuses without centering that experience of rape and marginalizing others?
 How can mainstream anti-rape activists not treat our experiences of rape as Other, as exotic, as something incomprehensible?
 Because that path leads to paternalism and patronization.
 It’s not good for us no matter how well-intentioned.
 It’s the sort of thing that leads to disabled people with ovaries being sterilized without their consent or knowledge at the behest of guardians who simply assume, with ample justification, that they will be raped in institutional care facilities.
-Since there’s nothing they can do about that (as we all know rape is a force of nature and not an act performed by humans capable of changing their behavior2) they can at least protect those people with ovaries from some of the potential things that could result from said rape.
+Since there’s nothing they can do about that (as we all know rape is a force of nature and not an act performed by humans capable of changing their behavior[2.
+MY SARCASTIC VOICE LET ME SHOW IT YOU.]) they can at least protect those people with ovaries from some of the potential things that could result from said rape.
 That one of the things they are protecting people with ovaries from is the possibility of bearing a child and being a good and loving parent–which happens even when a child is conceived by an act of rape–doesn’t occur to them.
 They know best, and they can’t imagine this person they’re placing in an institutional care facility being a good parent.